Today, we’ll be taking a closer look at the portable and affordable digital piano from Casio’s Privia line – the Casio PX-160.

 The piano will enable you to play 18 different sounds, record and play back your performances, layer sounds, play in a duet mode, exchange MIDI data via USB and more.

-You get a great bang for the buck, considering that the price is under 500$.
+All in all, you get a great bang for the buck, considering all the features that come with the instrument.

 Casio PX-160 vs Casio PX-770 (Full Review)